reinierkof/magik-company/README.md

 Any time one transmits to magik (buffer or local) the cache is refreshed. magik-company-reload-cache can be used to manually refresh the cache.

+### Yasnippet completion
+When a yasnippet is found it is automatically completed when the autocomplete is done.
+When a method is completed the parameters are automatically inserted as yasnippet (optional can be toggeled)

 ### variables
 all variables that are assigned with "<<" in your current scope are available for completion Parameters will also be seen as variables within a scope.